palistra/refarch-cloud-devtest-devops/ConfiguringPagerDutyInToolchain.md

 https://www.ibm.com/devops/method/tutorials/tutorial_toolchain_microservices_cd?task=1

-1 In a seperate browser tab, enter the following URL: [http://ibm.biz/PagerDutyAPIKey]http://ibm.biz/PagerDutyAPIKey.
+1. In a seperate browser tab, enter the following URL: [http://ibm.biz/PagerDutyAPIKey]http://ibm.biz/PagerDutyAPIKey.
 2. Copy the API key (the screenshot is a sample, the actual API key may be different)
 ![CreatePDIntegrationAPIKey](screenshots/CreatePDIntegrationAPIKey.png)
-2. Return to the **Create a Toolchain** bwoswer tab.
+2. Return to the **Create a Toolchain** broswer tab.
 3. On the toolchain's Overview page, click **PagerDuty**.
 3. On the PagerDuty Configuration page:
    - Paste the API key you just copied into the API access key field